aformagin/YAP/README.md

 * ~~Album Art scraping and display on tracks~~ - Finished
 * Add more in depth queue management
-* Selected theme persistence
+* ~~Selected theme persistence~~
-* Video/Podcast Player
+* ~~Video/Podcast Player~~ - Implemented with limited features, no artwork, certain formats do not work or are limited due to DirectPlay
 * Music Tabs & Embedded Sheet Music

 ## Tech Stack